pyth-network/pyth-crosschain/ethereum/Deploying.md

 Truffle stores the address of the deployed contracts in the build artifacts, which can make local development difficult.
 We use [`truffle-deploy-registry`](https://github.com/MedXProtocol/truffle-deploy-registry) to store the addresses separately from the artifacts, in the [`networks`](networks) directory.
 When we need to perform operations on the deployed contracts, such as performing additional migrations, we can run `npx apply-registry` to populate the artifacts with the correct addresses.

 Each file in the network directory is named after the network id and contains address of Migration contract and PythUpgradable contract
-(, and Wormhole Receiver if we use `prod-receiver`).
+(and Wormhole Receiver if we use `prod-receiver`).
 If you are upgrading the contract it should not change.
 In case you are deploying to a new network make sure to commit this file.

 ## `.openzeppelin` directory
 In order to handle upgrades safely this directory stores details of the contracts structure, such as implementation addresses